MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.TrafficManager/v1.0/New-AzureRmTrafficManagerProfile.md

 ```

 ## DESCRIPTION
-The **New-AzureRmTrafficManagerProfile** cmdlet creates an azure_2 Traffic Manager profile.
+The **New-AzureRmTrafficManagerProfile** cmdlet creates an Azure Traffic Manager profile.
 Specify the *Name* parameter and required settings.
 This cmdlet returns a local object that represents the new profile.